Sreeja1102/Sreeja1102/README.md

 ---

 ✨ **Welcome to my digital space!** ✨
 I’m a passionate **Machine Learning Engineer** and **AI Architect** who transforms data into intelligent systems.
-Whether it's predicting your next career move, creating personalized learning paths, or revolutionizing healthcare with AI — I’m here to make the impossible, possible. 💡
+Whether it's predicting your next career move, creating personalized learning paths, or revolutionizing healthcare with AI. 💡

 🔧 **What I do best:**
 - Building **personalized recommendation engines** that make data-driven decisions.